SonarSource/sonar-ui-common/README.md

 }
 ```

+## Styled-components

+While developing styled components, you should seriously consider adding one of those extension to your IDE : https://github.com/Microsoft/typescript-styled-plugin#usage

+It will provide syntax highlighting, quick-fix and intellisense.

 ## What to improve

 - [ ] CSS of component based on theme (we currently rely on the fact that all usage of sonar-ui-common also compile CSS of components with the correct CSS custom properties setup)
 - [ ] Better management of theming (currently all extensions needs to reference the theme file from sonar-web in their build)
 - [ ] Embbed translations in the lib (currently we rely on the fact that the translation bundle will be made available by sonar-web, the lib can't be started in standalone mode, there would be not translations)
+- [ ] Add a global index file
 - [ ] Expose sonar-ui-common from sonar-web to reduce bundle size from extensions, currently it's duplicated in every extensions
 - [ ] Add release button in burgr
 - [ ] Display failing jobs in burgr